furious-pineapple/some-random-project/README.md

 ## Goals for this project

 This is my attempt at putting a Vue.js project together.
 I'll hopefully have a functional app that uses the most common Vue features, a data store, and routing.
-Connecting this app to a functional backend would be a big plus.
+Connecting this app to a functional backend would be a big plus, but probably won't be mvp.

 #### MVP